James is developing a strategy for seamless ensemble prediction across a range of time scales.

 the potential to improve decadal climate projections by initialising models with observations.

-He has been closely involved in the development and documentation of the UKCP09 probabilistic climate scenarios produced by the quantifying uncertainty team for the UK, and also in the EU ENSEMBLES project, to which the group contributed probabilistic climate change projections for Europe at large regional scales, an ensemble of initialised decadal projections, and part of a multi-model matrix of detailed regional climate projections.
+He has been closely involved in the development and documentation of the UKCP09 probabilistic climate scenarios produced by the Seamless Ensemble Prediction team for the UK, and also in the EU ENSEMBLES project, to which the group contributed probabilistic climate change projections for Europe at large regional scales, an ensemble of initialised decadal projections, and part of a multi-model matrix of detailed regional climate projections.

 For the future, the task of bringing together such elements in a new prediction system seamless across a range of time scales represents an exciting challenge.

 James gained a degree in Physics from the University of Manchester in 1979, and joined the Met Office in 1981, following a period of postgraduate research in galaxy dynamics.
 He spent seven years working on dynamical monthly forecasting, and moved to the modelling climate change group in 1988, becoming part of the Met Office Hadley Centre in 1990.
 James spent the 1990s working on global coupled ocean-atmosphere projections of climate change, and managing a team developing our regional climate modelling capability.
 He then led small teams developing new initiatives in initialised projections of decadal climate variability and change, and ensemble techniques to quantify uncertainties in projections of climate change.
 James became a Scientific Strategic Head in 2003, and has led the Climate Prediction group since.
-The group currently consists of teams working in quantifying uncertainty, extreme events and regional prediction.
+The group currently consists of teams working in Seamless Ensemble Prediction, Extreme events and Regional climate modelling.

 L F Richardson Prize of the Royal Meteorological Society (1989), for paper on dynamical forecasting of monthly climate anomalies.